Stuff You Should Know: Tips for Allies

 Don't ask what someone's previous or "real" name is.

 These names are referred to as “deadnames.”
-If you happen to know someone’s birth name that they no longer use, don’t share them without a person’s permission; Calling someone by their old name, identity, gender, etc is considered disrespectful and an invasion of their privacy.
-Names and pronouns are forms of affirmation and should be treated with respect and it is your responsibility to be respectful and learn and use their name like you would any new friend.
+If you happen to know someone’s birth name that they no longer use, don’t share them without that person’s permission.
+Calling someone by their old name, identity, gender, etc. is considered disrespectful and an invasion of their privacy.
+Names and pronouns are forms of affirmation and should be treated with respect.
+It is your responsibility to be respectful and learn and use their name like you would any new friend.

 Jari Jones (she/her) @iamjarijones